Search and Hit Enter

 Whether oats are considered gluten free depends on where they are grown and produced and where you live.
 In Europe and the USA, oats that are grown in designated gluten free crop sites and processed in a gluten free facility are considered gluten free.

 In Australia, such oats are considered wheat free, but not gluten free.
 Oats contain a protein called avenin which is similar to gluten.
-Coeliac Australia writes that not enough tests have been done on the impact of avenin, and whether it provokes the same immune response as gluten free coeliacs.
+Coeliac Australia writes that not enough tests have been done on the impact of avenin and whether it provokes the same immune response as gluten for coeliacs.
 As such, oats are not considered gluten free in Australia.

 An aerial image of a ceramic bowl filled with gluten free porridge and topped with banana coins, hemp seeds, maple syrup and yoghurt.
 The bowl sits in bright contrasting light and two glasses of water sit to the top left of the image.